amacfie/amacfie.github.io/_posts/2016-07-27-math_beauty.md

 >One expects a mathematical theorem or a mathematical theory not only to
 >describe and to classify in a simple and elegant way numerous and a priori
 >disparate special cases.
-One also expects "'elegance" in its "architectural,"
+One also expects "elegance" in its "architectural",
 >structural makeup.
 Ease in stating the problem, great difficulty in getting
 >hold of it and in all attempts at approaching it, then again some very
 >surprising twist by which the approach, or some part of the approach, becomes
 >easy, etc. Also, if the deductions are lengthy or complicated, there should be
->some simple general principle involved, which "'explains" the complications and
+>some simple general principle involved, which "explains" the complications and
 >detours, reduces the apparent arbitrariness to a few simple guiding
 >motivations, etc. These criteria are clearly those of any creative art
 >